niranjan-borawake/hashnode-blog/ckqmewdm705dbs2s1e5f8c5i9.md

 - Why should you use it? -> to prevent unnecessary renders
 - When should it be used? -> when passing callbacks to optimized child components

 The documentation does not provide a detailed answer to the question - How should it be used?

-Let's look at an example to see if we can grasp it.

-### Defining a problem
-We have a house with a playroom for the kids.
-Eat, watch TV, work, and sleep are all activities that parents engage in.
-Parents make child eat, play, and sleep.
-When the child is finished eating, playing, or sleeping, he or she should notify the parents.
-But the child is a child, and it cries every time a door of playroom is knocked.

-Our goal is to stay as far away from knocking on doors as possible.

-**Note: Re-rending kid's room (component) === Knocking its door **
+We'll get to it as we implement a solution to our defined problem.

+It's now time to keep the child from being bothered by unnecessary knocks on the door.
+Let's get started.

 #### Step 1: A House with Parents who can eat, work, watch TV and sleep

 ``` javascript